Content

 Property right management and PR do not seem to have been among Weißkopf's strengths, nor does commercial intuition.
 But maybe he didn't have much interest in self-marketing either, because he had the feeling that he hadn't yet reached his ambitious technical goals: "The flights are all useless because they don't last long enough," he is reported to have said.
 "Flying will only take on meaning if we can fly to any place at any time."

-Whitehead became quite famous over the next few years thanks to reports of his flights.
-But he got involved in business with the wrong people, suffered financial shipwreck and then concentrated on building engines for aircrafts (possibly quite successfully, but this is also controversial in the literature).
-He seems to have made no further successful flight attempts (at least none are documented), which is an argument for Weißkopf critics to also question the flights of 1901-02.
+Whitehead became quite famous over the next few years thanks to the reports of his flights.
+However, he got involved in business with the wrong people, suffered financial shipwreck and in future concentrated on building engines for flying machines (possibly quite successfully, but this is also disputed in the literature).
+He does not appear to have made any further successful flight attempts (at least none are documented), which is an argument for Weisskopf critics to also question the flights of 1901-02.

-After his engine factory goes bankrupt, Weißkopf keet his family and himself afloat as a simple factory worker.
-He died impoverished on 10 October 1927 at the age of 53, in Bridgeport.
+After his engine factory went bankrupt, Weißkopf kept his family and himself afloat as a simple factory worker.
+He died impoverished in Bridgeport on 10 October 1927, aged just 53.

 A dubious secret contract

 Did he fly or not?
-For Weißkopf researcher John Brown, it is clear: the testimonies and reports on hand would suffice as evidence for a conviction in court; so why, conversely, refuse to recognize Weißkopf as first flyer for any longer?
+For Weißkopf researcher John Brown it is clear: the available witness statements and reports would be sufficient evidence for a conviction in court; so why, conversely, refuse to recognise Weißkopf any longer?

-Among the influential opponents of the Weisskopf thesis are the National Air and Space Museum of the Smithonian Institution in Washington and its curator Tom Crouch (pdf!).
-But his vehement support of the Wright brothers and externer Link rejection of Weißkopf feels tainted: When Orville Wright left the original Kitty Hawk flyer to the museum in 1948, it had to sign a externer Link secret contract .
-It obligated itself never to question that it was the Wrights who made the first powered flight in history.
+Among the influential opponents of the Weisskopf theory are the Smithsonian Institution's National Air and Space Museum in Washington and its curator Tom Crouch.
+However, his vehement support of the Wright brothers and externer Link rejection of Weißkopf has a flaw: when Orville Wright gave the original flyer of Kitty Hawk to the museum in 1948, it had to sign a externer Link secret contract .
+In it, it had to commit itself never to question the fact that it were the Wrights who made the first powered flight in history.

 Blurred evidence?